| |

 Francisco Terrace, Oak Park, IL

-Reconstruction of early Frank Lloyd Wright apartment building
+Reconstruction of an early Frank Lloyd Wright design for an

 (Janet Null responsible for design development and construction